yatendra2001/ai_buddy/README.md

 And flutter_bloc has a great [architecture proposal](https://bloclibrary.dev/#/architecture) that scales well.

-## Who is Scalable Flutter App for?
+## Who is AI Buddy App for?

-Scalable Flutter App is for developers, agencies, and founders who want to:
+AI Buddy App is for developers, agencies, and founders who want to:

-- build scalable Flutter apps
+- build AI Buddy apps
 - save weeks of development time
 - learn best practices